waqorg/alx-low_level_programming/0x14-bit_manipulation/README.md

 5. [101](./5-flip_bits.c) : A function that returns the number of bits you would need to flip to get from one number to another.
 	- Prototype: `unsigned int flip_bits(unsigned long int n, unsigned long int m);`
 	- You are not allowed to use the `%` or `/` operators.
-	- If you are here for a solution for ALX, [checker version](https://github.com/iAmG-r00t/alx-low_level_programming/blob/0377351dc5aa5ff7bf5f41869b69165c878d5a36/0x14-bit_manipulation/5-flip_bits.c).
 	- To enable debug mode that will print statements of what is happening add this `-D DEBUG` at the end of the compile line.
 	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 main/5-main.c 5-flip_bits.c -o f`
 6. [Endianness](./100-get_endianness.c) : A function that checks the endianness.
 	- Prototype: `int get_endianness(void);`
 	- Returns: `0` if big endian, `1` if little endian.
-	- Read more about it [here](https://cs-fundamentals.com/tech-interview/c/c-program-to-check-little-and-big-endian-architecture).
 	- Confirm your architecture version:
 		```sh
 		julien@ubuntu:~/0x14.
 Binary$ lscpu | head